 Luxord no longer turns you into a die or a card at the start of the battle, an actual downgrade, and isn’t much changed until you hit a huge one at the very end (though dlppictures notes that his gambling has higher punishment and rewards to the Time bars).
 The big change?
 If you lose Luxord’s Limit Break gambling game at the end of the fight, he’ll regain time as you lose it.
 This means you must win the final gambling game to win the fight.
 If you can overcome this one-sided gambling challenge (perhaps by pausing KH2 to cheat at his limit break game?), Luxord’s probably the easiest refight in the set.

 Demyx is pure spite.
 You have to clear four sets of water forms before the fight can even begin, and at the end of the fight, you have to clear 99 forms in 30 seconds.
-Oh, and the water forms had their reaction command disabled, I can’t believe I forgot to mention that for years after posting this.
+(Ed.
+Oh, and the water forms had their Reaction Command disabled, I can’t believe I forgot to mention that for years after posting this.)
 Fire, preferably boosted by a magically-inclined Drive Form that can move on its feet, is almost essential.
 In fact, you may as well keep using Fire at all times.
-Besides the water form challenges, Demyx himself is little changed and will probably quickly fall once you’ve overcome the frustration of his gimmick.
+Besides the water form challenges, Demyx himself is little changed and will probably fall easily after you’ve overcome the frustration of his gimmick.

 Saïx’s changes are straightforward but also total: he doesn’t bother fighting you unless he’s berserk, making this a very different fight.
 He simply charges up with moon power for his next rampage instead of wasting his time on low-power attacks, and then goes ballistic.
 And he doesn’t seem to ever stop being berserk, at least not on his own: you either have to catch him with one of his discarded Claymores or hit him with a finisher attack, or his berserk state will never end!
 And to make matters worse, his Claymores vanish after only a few seconds!
 Sheesh, at least he stands still for the rest of the fight!